hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

              load: false
         ```

-  * <a name="v-server-affinity" href="#v-server-affinity">`affinity`</a> (`string`) - This value defines the [affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) for server pods.
+  * `affinity` (`string`) - This value defines the [affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) for server pods.
 It defaults to allowing only a single pod on each node, which minimizes risk of the cluster becoming unusable if a node is lost.
 If you need to run more pods per node (for example, testing on Minikube), set this value to `null`.

     ```yaml
     # Recommended default server affinity: